hmajr/latex_course/README.md

-# Latex Course
+# latex_course
 My Latex course files from Udemy.

 This repository is used to my Latex study and training my git skills.